mslinn/creategem/README.md

 ```</p>
 <p>

--engine, -executable, -host, -mountable, -private
+--engine, --executable, --host, --mountable, --private
 ```

-You can specify if the plugin should be an engine (`-engine`) or a mountable engine (`-mountable`).
+You can specify if the plugin should be an engine (`--engine`) or a mountable engine (`--mountable`).

 ## Did It Work?